utkar22/Retail-Store/README.md

 - `coupon_exists_with_user`: Validates if a customer has a specific coupon before placing an order.
 - `coupon_order`: Removes the coupon from the customer's list after it has been used in an order.

+## Data Population

+The data population process in this project involves generating random data and inserting it into various tables in the MySQL database.
+Python code is used to create functions for each table, which generate random values for different fields such as names, addresses, phone numbers, and dates.
+These functions are then called to populate the tables with the randomly generated data, ensuring a diverse and realistic dataset for testing and demonstration purposes.